Friday Night Videos: Early years

 In the beginning, like its predecessors The Midnight Special and SCTV, the show ran 90 minutes in length, and consisted of music videos introduced by an off-camera announcer.
 In addition to this, classic artists of the 1960s and 1970s occasionally appeared in "Hall of Fame Videos", major stars were profiled in "Private Reels", and new clips made their network debuts as "World Premiere Videos".

 The most popular feature was "Video Vote".
 Two videos were played back-to-back, and viewers across the country, with the exception of the West Coast (where the program was seen on tape delay), could call in and vote for one of them, using nationwide 900 numbers for a small per-call fee.
 The winning video faced a new challenger the following week.
 When a video won four consecutive video votes, it was declared a "retired champion" and two new videos were introduced the week after, to start over.
 To increase the number of voters, FNV started to offer free T-shirts every fifteen seconds during the time period when viewers called to register their votes.

 Nick Michaels and Scott Muni were the off-camera announcers.

 For the show's first few years on the air, the audio portion of the show was presented as a stereo simulcast over FM radio on NBC's owned-and-operated radio stations, along with several affiliates of the NBC Radio Network.
 This arrangement continued until the launch of television stereo on the NBC Television Network under the MTS standard over a period of two years from fall 1984 until the fall of 1986; it was one of NBC's first programs produced exclusively in stereo.

 Celebrity hosts

 Beginning on October 18, 1985, FNV had celebrity guests as the weekly hosts.
-The first guest hosts were Malcolm-Jamal Warner and Lisa Bonet.
+The first guest hosts were Malcolm-Jamal Warner and Lisa Bonet (who, at the time, were both co-starring on NBC's The Cosby Show).
 As a result of the host banter, the show often would have to slightly shave off bits of the end of the videos to conserve time.
-Guest hosts would last through March 29, 1991.
+Guest hosts would last through April 5, 1991.